augustin-v/starkhack-game/README.md

 - Add interface
 - Add currency used to bet
-- LLM implementation for intelligent AI dialog
+- LLM implementation for fun and intelligent AI commentary over the game
 - Retrieve ContractAddress to implement it in the game logic